cityofaustin/Residential-Permitting/_projects/deck.md

 #### How to get a Free In-Person Consultation

-There are two ways to sign up for your free 20-minute in-person consultation.
+There are two ways to sign up for your free 20-minute in-person consultation, which takes place at One Texas Center.

 * Sign up in person at the QLess Kiosk at the Residential Plan Review.&nbsp;
 * Join the line from the comfort of your own home by visiting the QLess website.